PANEL AND WORKSHOP SUBMISSION FOR LEFT FORUM IN NEW YORK

 - In designing your panel or workshop we ask you to try to ensure that panelists or workshop facilitators represent and engage diverse political standpoints on any particular topic, and that panelists represent a range of political and cultural identities (e.g., race, gender, age, and class diversity).

-- If you have any problems submitting a panel please email email@example.com or call (212) 817 2002/2003.
-Panel Submission Deadline: October 1st, 2017.» In order to accommodate as many panels, workshops, panelists and workshop facilitators as space will allow we limit local and regional panelists/facilitators to two panels/workshops.
-Requests for additional panel/workshop participation can be made by emailing firstname.lastname@example.org and explaining your request.
+- If you have any problems submitting a panel please email panels AT leftforum.org or call (212) 817 2002/2003.
+Panel Submission Deadline: May 1st, 2018.» In order to accommodate as many panels, workshops, panelists and workshop facilitators as space will allow we limit local and regional panelists/facilitators to two panels/workshops.
+Requests for additional panel/workshop participation can be made by emailing panels AT leftforum.org and explaining your request.

-- Panel and workshop submission is now open.
-The deadline for panel/workshop submission will be posted soon.
+- Panel and workshop submission will be open soon.
+The deadline for panel/workshop submission will be April 15ht, 2018.
 We do however ask that you submit your proposals—even in a nascent form—as soon as you can, as the later the panel/workshop is submitted the harder it is to attend to all aspects of its administration.
+We need at least: Panel Title, Description of panel, Names of three presenters, including there email addresses and affiliation.

 Panel and workshop formats